IEC 62196: FF

-Configuration FF is colloquially known as the “CCS2 connector” or “Combo2 connector”, because it is used within the Combined Charging System and extends the type 2 coupler.
+Configuration FF is colloquially known as the “CCS2 connector” or “Combo2 connector”, because it is used within the Combined Charging System and extends the Type 2 coupler.

 Configuration FF is intended to be used with DC charging stations that implement System C according to IEC 61851-23 and PLC communication according to IEC 61851-24 Annex C and ISO 15118-3.

 It is a global standard.
 Within the European Union, regulation requires all public DC charging stations to be equipped with a configuration FF connector.
 It is also used in India.

-IEC TS 62196-3-1
+IEC TS 62196-3-1 DC charging with thermal management

 This IEC technical specification describes how vehicle connectors and vehicle inlets according to IEC 62196-3 can be used with cables with quite small conductor cross section if thermal management is applied.
 Thermal management uses thermal sensors and adjusts the current to limit the temperature rise of the cable assembly.

-The first edition, IEC TS 62196-3-1:2020, was published in 2020.
+The first edition, IEC TS 62196-3-1:2020 was published in 2020.

-IEC TS 62196-4
+IEC TS 62196-4 Dimensions for DC accessories for Class II or Class III applications

 This IEC technical specification extends IEC 62196-1 and describes specific designs of plugs, socket-outlets, vehicle connectors and vehicle inlets that are intended to be used for DC charging through circuits specified in IEC 61851–3 series, where protection against electric shock is ensured by double or reinforced insulation.
-The maximum operating voltage is 120 V at a nominal current of up to 60 A. One typical application are light electric vehicles.
+The maximum operating voltage is 120 V at a nominal current of up to 60 A. One typical application is light electric vehicles.
 This standard was published in 2022.

-IEC 62196-6
+IEC 62196-6 Dimensions for DC couplers for EVSE where protection relies on electrical separation

-This IEC technical specification will extend IEC 62196-1 and describe specific designs of plugs, socket-outlets, vehicle connectors and vehicle inlets that are intended to be used for DC charging through circuits that will be specified in IEC 61851-25, where protection against electric shock is ensured by electrical separation.
+This standard extends IEC 62196-1 and describes specific designs of plugs, socket-outlets, vehicle connectors and vehicle inlets that are intended to be used for DC charging through circuits that will be specified in IEC 61851-25, where protection against electric shock is ensured by electrical separation.
 The maximum operating voltage is 120 V at a nominal current of up to 100 A. One typical application will be light electric vehicles.
 This standard was published in 2022.